Inclusive Images: The Art of Crafting Meaningful Alternative Text

 Example 1: a button with an arrow icon and the text “Read more” next to it.

-<button type="button">Read more<img src="right-arrow.png" alt="" /></button>Since the icon’s purpose is already conveyed by the button text, we use empty alternative text (
+<button type="button">Read more<img src="right-arrow.png" alt="" /></button>Since the purpose of the icon is already conveyed through the text in the button, we use empty alternative text (

 alt=""